ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/install-istio.md

     Verify if all the pods are running.

+    !!! note
         `Istiod` makes up the control plane and is responsible for injecting the sidecar proxies into our services that are part of the mesh.

 ## Uninstall Istio